Player Development Plan

 Also known as: individual development plan, PDP

-A player development plan is a written, individualized outline of a player's current skill level, specific priorities to work on, and a timeline or checkpoints for reassessing progress, rather than an unstructured, generic practice routine.
+A player development plan is a written, individualized outline of a player's current skill level, specific priorities to work on.
+A timeline or checkpoints for reassessing progress, rather than an unstructured, generic practice routine.

-A useful player development plan usually starts from an honest current assessment — often drawing on a scouting report, video breakdown, or coach evaluation — and translates it into two or three specific, prioritized areas to work on rather than a long, unfocused list of everything that could be better.
-It typically includes concrete practice actions tied to each priority, a rough timeline, and a planned checkpoint (a follow-up evaluation, video review, or season) to reassess whether the priorities and approach are working.
+A useful player development plan usually starts from an honest current assessment.
+This means often drawing on a scouting report, video breakdown, or coach evaluation.
+This means and translates it into two or three specific, prioritized areas to work on rather than a long, unfocused list of everything that could be better.
+It typically includes concrete practice actions tied to each priority, a rough timeline.
+A planned checkpoint (a follow-up evaluation, video review, or season) to reassess whether the priorities and approach are working.

 Example